“If you want to find your passion, surrender to your heartbreak.” ~ Umair Haque

 Instead follow your heartbreak.

-Although following your heart (feelings) can be useful while information-gathering, following your heart in decision-making does disservice. .
+Although following your heart can be useful while information-gathering, following your heart in decision-making can become a disservice.

 Finding your passion; surrendering to your heartbreak is really about finding what really moves you.
 Discovering what ticks you off and breaks your heart may be the first step in that direction.

-It identifies what you find interesting.
-When something truly breaks your heart, there is no doubt that you find it compelling enough to on to.
+- It identifies what you find interesting.
+When something truly breaks your heart, there is no doubt that you find it compelling enough to pursue.

-It brings congruency bringing what’s inside you to what’s outside you in closer alignment, When you believe that world out there needs what you’ve got; it becomes the exact motivation you need to propel forward and make change happen.
+- When you believe that the world out there needs what you’ve got; it becomes the exact motivation you need to propel forward and make change happen.

-And in my experience, following a heartbreak whether it is your own or the world’s is the single most effective way to help individuals, organizations and the world discover what they were meant and called to do.
+In my experience, following a heartbreak, whether it is your own or the world’s, is the single most effective way to help individuals, organizations and the world discover what they were meant and called to do.